lightning/bolts/11-payment-encoding.md

 * `h` (23): `data_length` 52.
 256-bit description of purpose of payment (SHA256).
 This is used to commit to an associated description that is over 639 bytes, but the transport mechanism for the description in that case is transport specific and not defined here.
 * `x` (6): `data_length` variable. `expiry` time in seconds (big-endian).
 Default is 3600 (1 hour) if not specified.
 * `c` (24): `data_length` variable. `min_final_cltv_expiry` to use for the last HTLC in the route.
 Default is 9 if not specified.
 * `f` (9): `data_length` variable, depending on version.
-Fallback on-chain address: for bitcoin, this starts with a 5-bit `version` and contains a witness program or P2PKH or P2SH address.
+Fallback on-chain address: for Bitcoin, this starts with a 5-bit `version` and contains a witness program or P2PKH or P2SH address.
 * `r` (3): `data_length` variable.
 One or more entries containing extra routing information for a private route; there may be more than one `r` field
    * `pubkey` (264 bits)
    * `short_channel_id` (64 bits)